deislabs/helm-workshop/01-getting-started/README.md

 Install helm on your machine and get familiar with the basic commands using the official [quickstart guide](https://docs.helm.sh/using_helm/#quickstart)

+## Prerequisites

+- A Kuberbetes cluster with kubectl configured to access it.

+## Installing the Helm Client

 On Mac, the easiest way to install Helm is to use Homebrew:

 ```console